 Final Thoughts

 Since there are numerous choices for each hosting provider, I will not recommend one over another.
-There are a lot of DO competitors, including Vultr, UpCloud, Kamatera, Katapult, AWS, and Akamai (Linode).
+There are multiple DO competitors, including Vultr, UpCloud, Kamatera, Katapult, AWS, and Akamai (Linode).
 I’m sure there are plenty of other cloud hosting competitors to DigitalOcean.

 It’s up to you whether you want to try some of these alternatives to DigitalOcean.
-Yes, I didn’t mention big names like Oracle, Google Cloud, or IBM as alternatives since DO is a growing service meant for all types of users, not just enterprise-level.
+Yes, I didn’t mention big names like Oracle, Google Cloud, or IBM as alternatives, since DO is a growing service designed for all types of users, not just those at the enterprise level.

 In my experience, true cloud hosting providers are highly dedicated to providing reliable servers.
 There’s usually no server caching or other pre-built software with unmanaged cloud hosting.
-Cloud hosting control panels like Ploi, xCloud, RunCloud, ServerPilot, etc., are usually more effective with these virtual machines.
+Cloud hosting control panels, such as Ploi, xCloud, RunCloud, and ServerPilot, are typically more effective with virtual machines.

 Read More: Copy text from protected website | WordPress themes with demo